 Chester, PA 19022

-MyFico is a division of Fair Isaac, the company which invented the credit scoring model used most lenders, the FICO Score.
-MyFico offers you not only access to all three credit reports but also your true FICO score used by lenders, banks and credit card companies from Equifax and Transunion.
+MyFico is a division of Fair Isaac, the company which invented the credit scoring model used by most lenders.
+MyFico offers you not only access to all three credit reports but also your true FICO score used by lenders, banks and credit card companies.
+Websites like Credit Karma offer free credit scores but keep in mind it is not your FICO score.

 Free Credit Reports

 Certain situations can get you a free credit report.
-A denial of credit, employment, insurance warrants the opportunity to get a free credit report.
-If you are currently unemployed and seeking employment you may be entitled to get your credit report.
-If you are on government assistance you can request your credit reports.
-For more details read How to get a free credit report.
+A denial of credit, employment, housing, insurance and employment entitles you to a free credit report.
+If you are currently unemployed and seeking employment you are entitled to get a free credit report.
+If you are on government assistance you can also request free credit reports.